(Rev.) John F. Tuohey, Ph.D.

-Kevin M. Dirksen is clinical ethicist at Providence Center for Health Care Ethics.
-In this role, he works closely with the family medicine residency program at Providence Milwaukie Hospital (PMH) and Providence Hood River Memorial Hospital (PHR); provides ethics education to Providence physicians, nurses, and other staff statewide; participates in clinical rounds; provides clinical ethics consultation; participates in hospital policymaking activities (developing and reviewing); and engages in clinical ethics research activities.
+Kevin Dirksen is clinical ethicist at Providence Center for Health Care Ethics.
+In this role, he works closely with the family medicine residency programs at Providence Milwaukie Hospital (PMH) and Providence Hood River Memorial Hospital (PHR); provides ethics education to Providence physicians, nurses, and other staff statewide; participates in clinical rounds; provides clinical ethics consultation; participates in hospital policy-making activities (developing and reviewing); and engages in clinical ethics research activities.
 Kevin is the point person for ethics consultation at Providence Willamette Falls Medical Center, PMH, and PHR while also supporting consultation throughout the system.

 Kevin holds a Master of Science in biomedical ethics, summa cum laude with congratulations from the examination committee from Katholieke Universiteit Leuven, Belgium, Radboud Universiteit Nijmegen, The Netherlands and Università degli Studi di Padova, Italy; Master of Divinity from Boston University cum laude; and a Bachelor of Arts in philosophy from the University of Portland.